cran/bimets/README.md

 ```

-BIMETS estimation and simulation results have been compared to the output results of leading commercial econometric software, by using several large and complex models.
+**bimets** estimation and simulation results have been compared to the output results of leading commercial econometric software, by using several large and complex models.

 The models used in the comparison have more than: